ELCA Church Ministry Grants

 See Instructions to Register

-Grants for Innovation are provided by the ELCA Innovation Lab to assist in the implementation of user-centered experiments within congregations, synods, or other organizations.
-These grants provide monetary support for organizations who have worked with the ELCA Innovation Lab to define, prototype, test, and evaluate their innovative project ideas.
-Currently, grant applications are available by invitation only.
+Grants are provided by the ELCA Innovation Lab to assist in the implementation of user-centered experiments within congregations, synods, or other organizations.
+These grants provide monetary support for organizations who have worked with the ELCA Innovation staff to define, prototype, test, and evaluate their innovative project ideas.

 See Instructions to Register